maennenajere/OOP/README.md

 ## Purpose

 The main aim of this repository is to organize and document my learning materials, assignments, and projects in Object-Oriented Programming.
-It's a central hub for my academic progress, enabling collaboration with peers and demonstrating the skills and knowledge I've acquired in OOP.
+It's a central hub for my academic progress, and demonstrating the skills and knowledge I've acquired in OOP.

 ## Folder Structure

-- Each programming language has its own dedicated folder.
-- Within these language folders, there are subfolders for specific topics and tasks.
+- Within these folders, there are subfolders for specific topics and tasks.
 - Regular updates will be made to this repository as I complete new exercises, assignments, and projects.

 ## Usage